alicagank/VowSpace/README.md

 ## DataFrame Editor

 DataFrame Editor is a separate window to make small adjustments on the data that you’re working on without relying on any other application.
 When you use the ‘Save Changes’ function, the scatterplot automatically updates with the latest data.
-The altered data can also be saved as a separate .csv, .xls, or .xlsx file through the ‘Save Data As…’ action.
+The altered data can also be saved as a separate spreadsheet through the ‘Save Data As…’ action.

 ![dfeditor](https://alicagankaya.com/wp-content/uploads/2024/07/Screenshot-2024-07-30-at-17.41.33.png)
 DataFrame Editor UI